fougue/mayo/README.md

 # Overview
 * View and convert 3D files in different formats
 * Explore assembly trees and view properties
-* Cross platform: runs on Windows and Linux
+* Cross platform: runs on Windows, Linux and macOS
 * Underlying toolkits: OpenCascade and Qt

 # Current features